NguyenNgocTuan07/top1visa.com/wp-content/plugins/gpt3-ai-content-generator-premium/README.txt

 GPT AI Power is a complete AI package for WordPress that generates high-quality content, images, and forms using OpenAI's GPT-3 technology.

 = What are the core features of GPT AI Power? =
-The core features include a Content Writer, Auto Content Writer, Bulk Content Writer, Image Generator, ChatGPT, WooCommerce Product Writer, AI Training, Fine-Tuner, Dataset Converter, PromptBase, GPT Forms and SEO Optimizer with support for 38 languages.
+The core features include a Content Writer, Auto Content Writer, Image Generator, ChatGPT, WooCommerce Product Writer, AI Training, Fine-Tuner, Dataset Converter, PromptBase, GPT Forms and SEO Optimizer with support for 38 languages.

 = Can I customize the generated content? =
 Yes, you can customize the generated content with options for writing style, tone, temperature, maximum tokens, and more.